 - providing clients effective strategies for identifying and maximizing sources of insurance coverage

 - protecting clients against unnecessary loss and obtaining coverage for expenses associated with such mitigation efforts

 - working with clients to ensure that they are maximizing the value of their covered assets

 - advising on how to handle immediate impacts on company employees and operations, and assisting in mitigating longer-term effects of a labor force struggling to recover, in order to avoid making an already bad situation worse

 - helping clients prepare for significant weather events that may impact their workforce in the future

 - working with members of Congress to make sure that Congress responds to your disaster with appropriate and adequate forms of relief, as well as useful reforms to the NFIP

-We invite you to share this page and its resources with anyone who may be impacted by these storms.
+We invite you to share this page and its resources with anyone who may be impacted by severe weather events.
 Our team has been interviewed by numerous media sources on the impacts of recent storms and fires, and continues to share its guidance on how to prepare for and recover from severe weather events in the coming weeks and months.